flare-s/auth-challenge/README.md

 1. Use the `bcryptjs` library to hash the password the user submitted
 1. Use the `createUser` function from `model/user.js` to insert a new user into the DB
 1. Use the `createSession` function you wrote to insert a new session into the DB
-1. Set a signed cookie containing the session ID
+1. Set a signed `sid` cookie containing the session ID
 1. Redirect to the new user's confession page (e.g. `/confessions/11`)

 <details>